 jirka: need to review the last paragraph related to XML

 olaf: can we continue refining this after the meeting

-jan: would be helpful to
+jan: would be helpful to reference other documents

 ... a question about directionality, is vertical being discussed

 felix: this is being discussed elsewhere, in CSS for Asian layout

 olaf: suggest adding vertical layout by referring to Japanese to list of example language

 felix: agrees and add reference to best practice document on

 ... discusses examples

 ... but it would be good to have some html examples as well as XML in this section